Myanmar: Curfew-defying protests turn deadly | DW | 13.03.2021

 Two people were reported killed in Mandalay after police opened fire on a sit-in protest, and another person was killed in the central town of Pyay, according to Reuters news agency.

+Security forces have been using increasingly brutal tactics to suppress a nationwide protest movement opposing the military takeover of the democratically elected government on February 1.

-Graphic images circulating among activists on social media Saturday have shown bodies lying in the street and people being disfigured by bullet wounds.
+Graphic images circulating among activists on social media Saturday showed bodies lying in the street and people disfigured by bullet wounds.

-Domestic media reported that two protesters were killed overnight in Yangon's Tharketa district after police opened fire on a crowd of people who had gathered outside a police station demanding the release of detained demonstrators.
+Domestic media reported that two protesters were killed overnight in Yangon's Tharketa district after police shot at a crowd of people who had gathered outside a police station demanding the release of detained demonstrators.

-On Thursday, at least 10 demonstrators were killed in separate protestsacross the country.
-In an incident similar to today's, six people were killed while demanding the release of prisoners at a police station in a central Myanmar town.
+On Thursday, at least 10 demonstrators were killed in separate protests across the country.
+Six people were killed while demanding the release of prisoners at a police station in a central Myanmar town.

 Protests continued Saturday across Myanmar, with reports emerging of more violence.